minecraftforum/rules-archive/rules/show_your_creation/rules.markdown

 * __Explanations__

-    Explanations of the video content must be included.
+    Explanations of the video content are optional.

 * __Post Only Once__